 For more information:

-21. IS CLEAN AIR A HUMAN RIGHT?
+24. IS CLEAN AIR A HUMAN RIGHT?

-The UN resolutions are not legally binding, but can be a powerful catalyst for action and expansion of legal developments in a large number of jurisdictions.
-For example, in at least 155 countries, a healthy environment is recognized as a constitutional right.
-Obligations related to clean air are implicit in a number of international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights.
+The UN General Assembly resolution is not legally binding but can be powerful catalyst for action and expansion of legal rights in other jurisdictions.
+For example, at least 155 countries are legally obligated, through treaties, constitutions or legislation to respect, protect and fulfil the right to a healthy environment.
+Obligations related to clean air are also implicit in several international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Economic, Social, and Cultural Rights.

 - The human right to a clean, healthy and sustainable environment: resolution 76/300